 - Human Papilloma Virus (HPV), a sexually transmitted infection

 - Having a weakened immune system, due to HIV or AIDS

 - Due to psoriasis – chronic skin infection

 The major causes of penile cancer include two attributes.
 The condition Phimosis occurs when the foreskin becomes tight and difficult to retract.
 Smegma is a common complication in people who have phimosis.

 Smegma is a material that forms behind the foreskin when dead skin cells, moisture, and oil gather.
-It can also happen if the area under the foreskin isn’t adequately cleaned, which can lead to inflammation.
+It can lead to inflammation if the area under the foreskin isn’t adequately cleaned.

 A team of experts can diagnose penile cancer using a variety of diagnostic tests, including: